nickolashkraus/nickolaskraus-io/site/content/posts/hosting-a-static-website-with-hugo-and-aws.md

 +++
-title = 'Hosting a Static Website with Hugo and AWS' date = 2018-02-18T00:00:00-00:00 draft = false description = '''
+title = 'Hosting a Static Website with Hugo and AWS' date = 2018-02-18T00:00:00-00:00 lastmod = 2025-04-30T00:00:00-00:00
+draft = false
+description = '''
 This article details the steps for creating and hosting a static website on AWS.
-It provides both the manual steps (via the Amazon Management Console) and the semi-automated steps using AWS CLI.
+It provides both the manual steps (via the Amazon Management Console) and the semi-automated steps using the AWS CLI.
 '''
 tags = ['aws', 'hugo', 'static-website']
 +++

 This article details the steps for creating and hosting a static website on AWS.
-It provides both the manual steps (via the Amazon Management Console) and the semi-automated steps using AWS CLI.
+It provides both the manual steps (via the Amazon Management Console) and the semi-automated steps using the AWS CLI.

 ## Hugo

 Hugo is a static site generator.
-The purpose of a static website generator is to render content into HTML files *before* the request for the content is made — increasing performance and reducing load time.
+The purpose of a static site generator is to render content into HTML files *before* the request for the content is made — increasing performance and reducing load time.
 To achieve this, Hugo uses a source directory of files and templates as input to create a complete website.

 ### Getting Started